machzqcq/elasticsearch_opensearch/README.md

 ![environment](./environment.svg)

 # WHY NOT WINDOWS SERVER
 Entire course execution is mostly inside docker, so as long as you have docker runtime it doesn't matter - windows can also work totally.
-I have executed about 50% of scripts on windows, but you are welcome to reach out by emailing me directly [here](pradeep@automationpractice.com) if you run into real issues.
+I have executed about 50% of scripts with opensearch server running successfully on windows docker desktop (100% on ubuntu OS and hence I recommend opensearch server on ubuntu), but you are welcome to reach out by emailing me directly [here](pradeep@automationpractice.com) if you run into real issues with running opensearch server on windows OS

 > **Btw** - your client operating system can be any of [windows, max, *nix]